Zama (Tunisia): Zama Maior and Zama Minor

 Polybius used the Greek phrase Ζάμα Μείζων, corresponding to Latin Zama Maior, and implying the existence of a smaller town called Zama, a Zama Minor.

 Bishopric

 The town was in antiquity the seat of a Christian bishopric which survives today as a titular see of the Roman Catholic Church.

 A Bishop Dialogus of Zama Maior was at the Council of Carthage (411), and a Bishop Marcellus of Zama Minor participated in the Synod of Carthage of AD 255.
-Barthélemy Adoukonou is the current Bishop.
+Barthélemy Adoukonou was the Bishop since 2011.

 Both Zama are included in the Catholic Church's list of titular sees, which does not use the name "Zama Regia".

 Localization

 It is agreed that one Zama must have been at present-day Jama, 30 kilometres north of Maktar, and a shorter distance west-northwest of Siliana.
 An incomplete inscription found here mentions "Zama M...", interpreted by some as "Zama Maior", by others as "Zama Minor".
 Recent systematic excavation of Jama has discovered another incomplete inscription that appears to refer unambiguously to it as "Zama Regia".
 This seems to put paid to the views expressed by Scullard and others that Jama corresponds neither to Sallust's description of Zama Regia nor to the distances indicated in the Tabula Peutingeriana.
 It appears also to indicate that the towns called Zama were two, not three.

 Other sites taken into consideration are Sidi Abd el Djedidi, situated 40 kilometres east of Jama, and Sebaa Biar, the latter of which seems to fit Sallust's account better.